-Meta HQ, London
+Meta HQ, London, UK

 Michael Grubb Studio was delighted to be appointed by Argent to provide lighting design services for both the T2 and T3 buildings, which are situated in the commercial district of London’s Kings Cross development.
 The office space is occupied as the UK headquarters of Meta UK, known until 2021 as Facebook.